-Marta gas always lived with dogs.
-When she was 10 years old her family got a German shepherd pup…
+Marta has always lived with dogs.
+When she was 10 years old, her family got a Germa…

 Historien om Marta